 FIB-DM has a major annual release.
 There are quarterly interim model upgrades, following the EDM Council FIBO Production schedule.
 Licensees with maintenance contracts get the FIB-DM version six weeks after the FIBO quarterly release.

 FIB-DM core is the Open Source (GPL-3.0 copyleft) version for smaller financial institutions, academic research.

-FIB-DM extended is the full 1875-entity version including current FIBO Production modules for Securities, Derivatives, and Indices & Indicators.
-Licensees with a maintenance contract receive upgrades when new modules for Loans, Business Processes, Corporate Actions, Collective Investment Vehicles, and Market Data release into FIBO production in 2020.
+FIB-DM Commercial is the full 1968-entity Normative version including current FIBO Production modules for Securities, Derivatives, and Indices & Indicators, plus the 4563-entity Informative model.
+Licensees with a maintenance contract receive upgrades on a quarterly basis.

 Both models are released as SAP PowerDesigner Conceptual and Logical Data Models.
 Most data modeling tools can import native PowerDesigner files.
 For other tools and uses FIB-UM, the Universal Model is the FIBO in UML-XMI.